 At the end of the 17th century, several churches around Odorheiu Secuiesc have been abandoned.
 What is even more interesting is that those churches were removed from collective memory as well.
 Not only the written records pertaining to these churches were destroyed, but the local communities forgot about their existence.
 Our excavation aims at retrieveing the memory of these churches and to try to elucidate the social, political and religious context that created such an environment that would extract a church from local collective memory.

-During the 2013 season, we completed the excavation of two of these churches and associated cemeteries: Bradesti and Lueta.
+During the 2013 season, we completed the excavation of two of Lost Churches and associated cemeteries: Bradesti and Lueta.
 However, our osteology team has uncovered a very strange phenomenon: within another of our lost churches, the Teleac church, 69 out of 70 individuals were juveniles ans 49 were of preterm or fetal age, all of which dated to the 17th century.
 We have started in 2014 and continued in 2015 to explore the environment that created this very unique skeletal assemblage.
-For that purpose, we have started excavating Teleac’ sister church in Valeni, with outstanding results Furthermore, we have discovered the building phases of the ecclesiastic buildings and their relationship to the deceased.
-Two of theses phases, an early medieval and a Gothic one have been uncovered, but the stratigraphy indicates that there is an even earlier church that we have been identified.
-The most suprising result of our 2014 campaign is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals burried in foetal position.
+For that purpose, we began excavating Teleac’ sister church in Valeni, with outstanding results.
+We have discovered two building phases, an early medieval and a Gothic one, but the stratigraphy indicates that there is an even earlier church, probably made out of wood.
+The most surprising result is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals buried in fetal position.
 These results could also shed light on the relation between the various churches and their subsidiaries.
 Through a more thorough study of the cemeteries and their occupants, we will also explore the different processes that led to the penetration of Protestantism in the region and then its subsequent return to Catholicism.